ThePalaceProject/circulation-admin/README.md

 [![Build Status](https://travis-ci.org/NYPL-Simplified/circulation-web.svg?branch=master)](https://travis-ci.org/NYPL-Simplified/circulation-web)

+## Library Simplified Documentation

+To see screenshots, read in-depth documentation, and find out more about the project, check out the [Confluence](https://confluence.nypl.org/display/SIM/) site hosted by The New York Public Library.

 ## Setup

 This package is meant to be used with the Library Simplified [Circulation Manager](https://github.com/NYPL-Simplified/circulation).

+#### Use npm version

 Suggested local setup:
 1. `/[path to project folder]/circulation`

+To use the published version with your circulation manager, run `npm install` from `api/admin` in the `circulation` local installed repository.

+#### Use local development version

+Suggested local setup:
+1. `/[path to project folder]/circulation`
 2. `/[path to project folder]/circulation-web`

-#### Use npm version

-To use the published version with your circulation manager, run `npm install` from `api/admin` in the `circulation` local installed repository (1. above).

-#### Use local development version

-If you're working on the admin interface and want to test local changes, you can link your local clone of this repository to your local circulation manager.
-Run `npm link` in this repository (2. above), then run `npm link simplified-circulation-web` from `api/admin` in the circulation manager (1. above).

-These steps will allow you to work on the front-end admin interface and see updates while developing.
+If you're working on the administrative interface and want to test local changes, you can link your local clone of this repository to your local circulation manager.
+These steps will allow you to work on the front-end administrative interface and see updates while developing.

-In order to make changes:
-1. link the local clone repository to local circulation manager,
+1. Run `npm link` in this `circulation-web` repository,
+2. run `npm link simplified-circulation-web` from `api/admin` in the `circulation` repository,
-2. run the `circulation` manager using `python app.py`,
+2. run the circulation manager using `python app.py` at the root in the `circulation` repository,
-3. run the `circulation-web` interface using `npm run dev`
+3. run the web interface using `npm run dev` at the root of this `circulation-web` repository,
 4. visit `localhost:6500/admin/`

+Webpack will take care of compiling and updating any new changes made locally for development.
+Just refresh the page to see updates without having to restart either the `circulation` or `circulation-web` servers.

 ## Web Catalog

-The Circulation Manager admin interface relies on the [OPDS Web Catalog](https://github.com/NYPL-Simplified/opds-web-client) as its base React component and application.
+The Circulation Manager administrative interface relies on the [OPDS Web Catalog](https://github.com/NYPL-Simplified/opds-web-client) as its base React component and application.
 For more information, please check out the repository.

 ## Publishing